rmtmckenzie/dart-ffi-libsodium/README.md

 This is an easy to use wrapper for libsodium (version 1.0.18).
-It resembles the original interface (while being in compliance with Dart's nameing conventions) and uses object-orientation where it makes sense.
+It resembles the original interface (while being in compliance with Dart's naming conventions) and uses object-orientation where it makes sense.

 As for now dart_sodium offers the following features:
 - password hashing